Long time no write. After taking some time to simply exist, I am back with a heavy case of ambition and a mild case of jet lag, naturally.

 Prior to the trip, I, potentially pretentiously, said no to camping, agreed to one mini hike, and focused my itinerary on Downtown Vancouver.
 Yet, pictured here, I am enjoying the crisp air and purposely looking for bears in the distance, all after a 5K hike to Joffre Lakes.
 Yeah, I also don’t recognize myself.

-The Joffre Lakes Trail is rated as moderate in difficulty, takes a total of 4-5 hours (10K) to conquer, and includes 3 glacier-fed lakes.
+The Joffre Lakes Trail (2-hour drive from Vancouver) is rated as moderate in difficulty, takes a total of 4-5 hours (10K) to conquer, and includes 3 glacier-fed lakes.
 The lakes appear to be “purposely” and evenly spread out as to provide opportunities for scenic-intake and quick rests.
 While the main trail is a combination of dirt paths, steep man-made steps, and unstable rocks, you are sure to be rewarded with an up close view of the Matier Glacier.

 Upon reaching the Upper Joffre Lake, your feelings of accomplishment, or even invincibility, may prompt a swim in the turquoise glacier water.
 Yes, that’s 13-degree water, and yes, the brave (and crazy) soul, that also happens to be the love of my life, took a dip.
 Needless to say, we substituted the Capilano Suspension Bridge for this hike and came back from our trip with zero regrets.